 All Saints Catholic Cemetery

-Please be advised of the following regulations regarding decorations at the cemetery.
+Please adhere to the following policy and procedures regarding decor at the cemetery.

 Upright memorial markers - cut, artificial, basket or potted flowers shall be allowed from May 15 to October 15 when placed in conformance to the following: Cut and artificial flowers may be placed on the grave site in an approved vase.
 Basket flowers may be placed in a stand or hung from a shepherd hook mounted in the upright memorial foundation.
 Potted flowers may be placed on the marker headstone base.
 Cut flowers must be removed in 5 days or they will be removed and discarded.
 Artificial flowers will be removed when they become faded.
 Dead basket flowers will be removed along with the stand or shepherd hook.
 Dead potted flowers must be removed or they will be removed by the cemetery staff and disposed.